Application for the 2021 Planetary Health Film Lab

 Please complete the application form below, by also providing the following information:

-- Cover Letter: In 100 words or less, explain your background and your long-term goals, how you hope to use filmmaking skills, and outline your proposed project.
+- Cover Letter: Explain your background and your long-term goals, how you hope to use filmmaking skills, and outline your proposed project.

 - Showreel: Please provide an URL link that showcases your work to date.